 Why Is Balancing “Macros” Important?

-Well, for starters, we need all three macros to make hormones (which affects sleep, digestion, immunity, and energy levels).
+First, all three macros are required to make hormones (which directly affects sleep, digestion, immunity, and energy levels).

-We need all three “macros” — and for them to be in balance.
+We need all three macros — and for them to be in balance in the diet.

 The 2:1 Carb-to-Protein Ratio

 This ratio is a perfect middle-ground that can support the metabolism, optimize gut health, and supply proper nutrition.

 Highly active folks may need more carbs — perhaps a 3:1 ratio of carbs to protein.